3-Day Coach Retreat

 WHERE: The EQUUS Campus in Santa Fe, NM

 WHO: Limited to 8 Participants.
-Led by Liz Stewart, Kelly Wendorf, and the Equus Herd.
+Led by Liz Stewart, Kelly Wendorf, and the EQUUS Herd.

 Why horses?